Andrew Michael Hurley

 Andrew Michael Hurley (born 1975) is a British writer whose debut novel, The Loney, was published in a limited edition of 350 copies on 1 October 2014 by Tartarus Press and was published under Hodder and Stoughton's John Murray imprint in 2015.
 He was interviewed on BBC Radio 4's Open Book programme "British Gothic" in October 2015.

 Early life and education

 Hurley was born in 1975 in Preston, Lancashire and grew up there, spending holidays in Cumbria and Yorkshire "in the sort of rural, rugged landscapes dotted with smallholdings that he now writes about".
-He has said that at the aged of ten he was obsessed with Tolkien, and that on family holidays he would look out for books of local ghost stories.
+He has said that at the age of ten he was obsessed with Tolkien, and that on family holidays he would look out for books of local ghost stories.
 He has worked as a teacher and a librarian.